 The mandatory New Employee Orientation at the District level is held once per month for all incoming employees.
 The training includes a presentation and binder section regarding all District policies, and where to locate them on the District's website, as well as all procedural manuals.
+(III.A.11-1, III.A.1-3)

-Procedures exist for addressing unlawful discrimination and harassment applicable to staff and students.
-It is the policy of the District to apply the highest ethical principles and standards of conduct to all members of the District community - managers, faculty, classified and students.
+Procedures exist for addressing unlawful discrimination and harassment applicable to employees and students.
+It is the policy of the District to apply the highest ethical principles and standards of conduct to all members of the District community - managers, faculty, classified professionals, and students.
 The District is committed to the principle of trustworthiness, respect, responsibility, fairness, and stewardship.
-The District's Code of Ethics and Student Code of Conduct contain general guidelines for conducting business with the highest standards.
+The Code of Ethics and Student Code of Conduct contain general guidelines for conducting business with the highest standards.
 The District is committed to an environment where open, honest communications are the expectation, not the exception.
+(I.C.7-3, CP6-3, III.A.1-2, III.A.12-5)

-The Contra Costa Community College District has approved policies for all personal that details consequences of violation.
+Los Medanos College adheres to the District's approved policies for all personnel that codify professional ethics and detail consequences of violation.
 Additionally, anyone may submit an anonymous report of misconduct on the District's confidential hotline.